 property served or plumbing of garages into living quarters, or

 - Prior to close of escrow upon sale of the house, building or property served,

 - Upon determination of the General Manager that the cleaning and testing is

 required for the protection of the public health, safety and welfare.

 How is a sewer pressure test typically performed?

 - The test section is from the building cleanout to the property line cleanout.

 - An air test is performed by plugging each end of the lateral and applying 3.5 psi to the section under test.
 If the loss exceeds 1/2 psi in 5 minutes the test may be attempted one additional time.
 The second loss of pressure of more than 1/2 psi in 5 minutes constitutes failure.

 - If the line fails, the owner is responsible for correcting the problem and scheduling a new test.

 The information above is a basic overview of the sewer pressure test.
-Click here to view Chapter 4 of the Sewer Ordinance in its entirety which includes detailed Pressure Test Information.
+View the District’s Sewer Ordinance for detailed Pressure Test Information.